dchisepo1-dot/HACKATHON_PROJECTS/README.md

 # HACKATHON_PROJECTS
 #SMART ONLINE HOSPITAL SYSTEM FOR PATIENTS
-This system helps Patients to access the Hospital system online, where they can book, track and know be ready in advance SMART Hospital Patients System
+This system helps Patients to access the Hospital system online, where they can book, track and ready in advance System
 📌 Overview

 The SMART Hospital Patients System is a web-based application designed to reduce waiting time in hospitals by managing patient queues digitally.